Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 # Ghost Town

 Ghost town is the fourth main quest.
 It sees the Pistoleros help an old ghost town hermit make the town lively again.
 The Pistoleros find a pair of scummy poker cheaters as their antagonists.
-They attempt to cheat the Pistoleros multiple times, as well as frame Powell for stealing cattle.
+They attempt to cheat the Pistoleros multiple times, as well as frame Wells for stealing cattle.

 ## Arrival at Fairpeaks